Mathematical modeling and sensitivity analysis of hypoxia-activated drugs: Multiscale Model of Hypoxia-Activated Drug Pharmacokinetics and Pharmacodynamics

 where $SF(t)$ represents the surviving fraction influenced by tissue concentrations of TPZ and oxygen, and $r(t)$ acts as an effective metabolic rate coefficient integrating both Michaelis–Menten kinetics and oxygen modulation.
-Thus, the spatial variability of the TPZ concentration, $c^{tpz}(\mathbf{x}, t)$, is preserved.
-This linear representation not only circumvents computationally demanding pointwise nonlinear evaluations, significantly enhancing numerical tractability and computational efficiency, but is also directly motivated by implementation constraints.
-The existing C++ code that underpins the full 3D-1D model illustrated in Figure \ref{fig:hybrid_model_schematic} is specifically limited to linear reaction terms within the advection-diffusion-reaction solver used to model the dynamics of TPZ.
+Thus, the spatial variability of the TPZ concentration, $c^{tpz}(\mathbf{x}, t)$, is preserved. {The linearization in Eq.~\eqref{eq:linear_metabolism} represents a strategic decomposition of what would otherwise be a computationally prohibitive nonlinear metabolic term encapsulating the complex Michaelis-Menten kinetics with oxygen modulation that must be evaluated pointwise throughout the entire 3D-1D computational domain at each time step.
+By assuming uniform spatial dependence in the kinetic behavior of metabolic processes, we decomposed this complex function into separable temporal and spatial components: the temporal factors $SF(t)$ and $r(t)$ capture all nonlinear dynamics through pre-computation using the efficient 0D model, while the spatial factor $c^{tpz}(\mathbf{x}, t)$ preserves the essential spatial heterogeneity of drug distribution.
+This decomposition transforms the original nonlinear problem requiring iterative solving at every grid point into a simple linear operation, dramatically reducing computational cost while maintaining the spatial resolution critical for accurate modeling of drug transport and distribution.} This linear representation not only circumvents computationally demanding pointwise nonlinear evaluations, significantly enhancing numerical tractability and computational efficiency, but is also directly motivated by implementation constraints.
+The existing C++ code that underpins the full 3D-1D model illustrated in Figure~\ref{fig:hybrid_model_schematic} is specifically limited to linear reaction terms within the advection-diffusion-reaction solver used to model the dynamics of TPZ.
 This practical constraint further justifies the adoption of the proposed linear approximation.

 To achieve this efficient representation, we first approximate the surviving fraction $SF(t)$ obtained from the 0D simulations using a sigmoid function: